Clinical Trials for Cancer Patients

 - Phase II trials move past safety to evaluate effectiveness.
 They involve more participants than Phase I trials.

-- Phase III trials compare a new treatment to one or more existing treatments.
-Participants are randomly divided into groups, and not told until the study is over whether they received a standard treatment or the new treatment.
+- Phase III trials compare new treatments to one or more existing treatments.
+Those who take part are randomly divided into groups, and not told until the study is over whether they received a standard treatment or the new treatment.

-As many cancer patients discover, general practitioners and even some specialists not involved in the research world may know little about the latest cancer clinical trials.
+As many patients with cancer discover, general practitioners and even some specialists not involved in the research world may know little about the latest cancer clinical trials and research.
 Fortunately, there are other resources.